rkuttner7/homeBudget/README.md

 <!-- badges: start -->
 <!-- badges: end -->
 The goal of homeBudget is to make monitoring expenses easy.
-Collect all expenses into one place, in a consistent form, with custom categories.
+Keep a record of all spending in one place in a consistent form with custom categories.

 Installation
 ------------